pathtofile/libdwarf-ghidra2dwarf/README.md

 a build and then
   make dist

 David Anderson.
-Updated May 2021
+Updated by pathtofile in JAn 2026 for MacOS ARM support.